yodrew/yodrew.github.io/_pages/air.md

 - manufactured silencers are made of metal and other super durable materials and cost $100-200.
 - [acoustic ducting](https://www.google.com/search?q=acoustic+ducting), at least 3m of 100mm with 2-3 bends

 Silencers and acoustic ducting are standard industrial components, making buildings quiet worldwide.
-Thanks to Richard Nöjd of Skattungbyn, Sweden, for pointing out these cool solutions.
+Thanks to Richard Nöjd of Skattungbyn, Sweden, for showing me these solutions.

 I built silencers into window recesses on two occasions.
 They were simpler and more effective than I hoped.
 They swallowed up sound.
 The window, open at one end, provided one face of the box.
 The thick wall provided 4 sides.
 Boards against the inside of security bars formed the box's outer face, about 20cm from the glass.
 Shredded fabric insulation lined the box.
 This technique disables the window as a light source.
 It is a temporary solution.
 It works if you have other windows you can uncover during transition days.